Explore chapters and articles related to this topic

 The magnetic properties of nanoparticles have been exploited for the diagnosis as well as the treatment of cancer.
 Iron oxide nanoparticles are one of the most widely used nanoparticles due to their attributed magnetic properties.
 These nanoparticles can undergo magnetization under the influence of an external magnetic field.
 These magnetized nanoparticles can then be driven to the site of the tumor within the body which can be externally controlled [52, 53].
 There are various merits associated with magnetic targeting of these nanoparticles.
 There are no side effects associated with their use.
 Also, these nanoparticles are required at very low doses.
 If the associated NHs have been positioned at a local site, it avoids direct contact with the RES, which is one of the major advantages.
 NHs consisting of magnetite with colloidal properties have been synthesized.
 NHs based upon reticulocyte derived exosomes have been used for the targeted treatment of cancer by exploiting the magnetic properties of these NHs.

-Published in Journal of Toxicology and Environmental Health, Part A, 2022
+Published in Journal of Environmental Science and Health, Part C, 2022